 Corin Armstrong, a member of our Business Development team, has more than 10 years of experience supporting the design, implementation, and management of governance and economic development programmes.

-Miguel Baca is a development expert with extensive experience in the Middle East, Latin America, and the Asia Pacific region.
+Miguel Baca is a development specialist with extensive experience in the Middle East, Latin America, and the Asia Pacific region.

 As Regional Managing Director for Asia, Jenny oversees DAI operations from Central Asia to the Pacific Islands.
 DAI’s current portfolio of 18 long-term field projects in the region tackle development challenges in sectors as diverse as economic growth, governance, and environment.